AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/RefTypeAttributeType/README.md

 RefTypeAttributeType Class
 ==========================
-AutomationML 2.1 APIRefType attribute is an Attribute of a ColladaInterface
+RefType attribute is an Attribute of a ColladaInterface

 Inheritance Hierarchy